fullstorydev/segment-react-native-plugin-fullstory/example/README.md

 ## Getting Started

+1. Ensure that you have completed the react-native CLI environment setup guide.
+2. Ensure you have cocoapods installed `brew install cocoapods`
-1. Ensure you have installed `node_modules` in the root directory.
+3. Ensure you have installed `node_modules` in the root directory.
-2. Install `node_modules` in the example directory.
+4. Install `node_modules` in the example directory.

 ```
 npm i